ntanmayee/ntanmayee/README.md

-### Hi there, I'm Tanmayee 👋
+### Hi, I'm Tanmayee 👋

-I work on computational models to understand the interplay of epigenomics and gene regulation.
+I work on computational models to understand epigenomics and gene regulation.
+My long term research goal is to causally characterise cell-type specificity.
 There's more about me on my [website](https://ntanmayee.github.io/).

 <p align='center'>